robulouski/voidy-bootstrap/README.rst

 ----------------

-As an alternative, or in addition, it's possible to easily replace the standard Bootstrap file with a customised local one.
+As an alternative, or in addition, it's possible to easily replace the standard Bootstrap file with a customised one.
 The ``MAIN_LOCAL_STYLESHEET`` setting is provided for this.
-If this variable is not set, the standard ``bootstrap.min.css`` will be used, from a CDN.
+If this variable is *not* set, a standard ``bootstrap.min.css`` will be used from a CDN.

-Otherwise, set ``MAIN_LOCAL_STYLESHEET`` to the filename of a local stylesheet to use that as the main bootstrap file instead of the standard Bootstrap CSS file.
+To use a different (i.e. customised) Bootstrap stylesheet, set ``MAIN_LOCAL_STYLESHEET`` to the filename of a stylesheet to use instead.

+This could be a customised Bootstrap stylesheet compiled manually from the Bootstrap Less files, or perhaps one obtained from an online source.

 For example, you could use the `Bootstrap customizer
 <http://getbootstrap.com/customize/>`_ to create your own customised CSS